WhySooooFurious/The-Mac-Repo/README.md

   - This method has way more compatability than Crossover and can also run x32 with higher performance
   - Also great for Windows Store applications, Windows apps in general and running applications that don't work with WINE apps

-**Native Games**
-  - This is the easiest and least time consuming
-  - This method involves just finding games that either support x64 or ARM64 through vendors such as Playcover, Mac App Store, Steam or Epic Games
-  - Keep in mind that Windows games will not install at all
-  - These are just games made for macOS and macOS only!

 **Emulators**
   - This is a great option for playing old games up to PS3 or even PS4 in some cases but it might not work well with newer consoles and titles
   - I personally use RetroArch for older games such as (a good alternative is OpenEMU although RetroArch is easier on the eyes):